FSS/PPS 04.10 - Respiratory Protection Program

 Cleaning and Disinfecting

-The individual area or shop supervisors will provide supplies for cleaning and disinfecting and will post written cleaning instructions.
+The individual area supervisors or shop supervisors will provide supplies for cleaning and disinfecting respirators.

 Respirators will be inspected during cleaning.
-Remove the cartridges, filters, headbands, and filter holders will be removed, and respirators will be completely disassembled.
+Cartridges, filters, headbands, and filter holders will be removed, and respirators will be completely disassembled.

-Wash the face piece in soapy water or in the solution the manufacturer recommends.
-Follow with a disinfecting rinse.
+The face-piece will be washed in soapy water or in the solution recommended by the manufacturer.
+This will be followed with a disinfecting rinse.

-Rinse in warm water and let the face piece air dry on a shelf or countertop.
+Respirators will be rinsed in warm water (about 120 degrees F), and the face piece will be air dried on a clean shelf or countertop.

 Respirators will be stored in a clean, sanitary, and moderate temperature environment away from dust, sunlight, heat, extreme cold, excessive moisture, or damaging chemicals.

-Do not hang the face piece by the headbands or place it in any position that may cause distortion which may lead to a damaged face-to-mask seal.
+The face-piece must not be hung by the headbands or placed in any position that may cause distortion which may lead to a damaged face-to-mask seal.

-If, during a routine inspection or if a user notices that something is wrong with a respirator, repairs must be made immediately or a replacement respirator must be provided.
-Check all the parts for wear or damage, paying special attention to rubber or plastic parts which can deteriorate.
+If, during a routine inspection or if a user notices that something is wrong with the respirator, repairs must be made immediately, or a replacement respirator must be provided.
+All the parts must be checked for wear or damage, paying special attention to rubber or plastic parts which can deteriorate.